In today’s guide, I am going to share some of the best Dosa batter tips for you.

 While washing the rice, you will need to rinse them 2-3 times, at least.

-For more clarity, you will have to wash them until you see clear water on the surface.
+And you will have to wash them until you see clean water on the surface.

-Also, there is no need to use Soda or any such ingredients to wash the grains.
+Also, there is no need to use Soda or any such ingredients to rinse the grains.

 You just have to use plain water for this process.